 Missing data will be imputed using Multiple Imputation methods.
 Surveys will force responses on all questions, and so we only expect missing data due to drop-outs.
 Condition will be included in all imputation models, as the main ‘covariate’ of missingness we require to be equalised between conditions for our analyses, and as differences in intervention content are most likely a motivator of dropouts.
 Computing data separately by condition may make little effect either way (131).

 Our dataset will contain 73 items and a cognitive task, plus additional auxiliary variables, per-test.
 Although an item-level analysis is recommended for MI (131), along with one which is inclusive of available variables (132), in our case this would create an unwieldy regression equation that will likely not converge (see pilot study; 133 pp. 259-271).
 In line with the approach suggested by Plumpton et al., (134), we will impute missing data on each item using all pre-test items on that scale and sub-scale means for other scales in the dataset – in the case where the entirety of post-test scores are missing, a scale-level analysis should be suitable anyway (135).
-Metacognitive efficiency will be calculated for each participant before imputation and will similarly rely subscale-level pre-test predictors.
+Metacognitive efficiency will be calculated for each participant before imputation and will similarly rely on subscale-level pre-test predictors.

 Multiple Imputation will be handled using a fully conditional specification approach (136 pp. 116-118; 137), with a Bayesian Regression imputation method (136,138), using the ‘mice’ R package (139).
 Imputed values will be unconstrained by possible scale values, including negativity (c.f.
 140,141).
 100 imputed datasets will be generated, in accordance with the upper-end of that tested by Graham, Olchowski, & Gilreath (142; see also: 143).
 Number of iterations will be estimated by the percentage of participants with missing post-test data, although a minimum of 30 will be used (144,145).
 Each statistical test (along with means and SEs) will be carried out on each imputed dataset separately, and the mean of these results are presented in the table below and taken as the final result.